 When you are visiting someone’s home, be sure to take off your shoes.
 Most Germans keep their homes very clean and tidy and it is considered rude to walk around in your stocking feet or shoes.

 Tipping is not customary in Germany and you will likely not need to tip for most services so you’ll save money.
 If you do decide to tip, a gratuity of 5-10% is considered generous.

-- City Tours in major cities like Berlin, Hamburg, and Munich offer a wide variety of things to see and do.
-However, there are a few popular tourist destinations that can be found across Germany.
+City Tours in major cities like Berlin, Hamburg, and Munich offer a wide variety of things to see and do.
+However, there are a few popular types of tourist destinations that can be found across Germany.

-- Historical sights: Like many other countries in Europe, Germany has an extensive history.
+Like many other countries in Europe, Germany has an extensive history.
 Visiting historical sights is a great way to learn more about the country’s rich culture and tradition.
-Some popular historical sites include the World War II Vorbunker/Führerbunker -Berlin, Berlin Wall (which now hosts guided tours) and the Neuschwanstein Castle in southern Bavaria.
+Some popular historical sites include the World War II Vorbunker/Führerbunker -Berlin, Berlin Wall (which now hosts guided tours), and the Neuschwanstein Castle in southern Bavaria.

 In conclusion, if you are going to visit Germany just make sure to use common sense and obey local laws like the speed limit when driving.
 And don’t forget your travel essentials and make sure to enjoy your trip to Germany.